Shipping from the State of Iowa to Indiana

 The state motto-Our liberties we prize, and our rights we will maintain attributes to its identical phenomenon.
 Wild Rose is the state flower.

-Shipping to the City of Iowa to Indiana
+Shipping to the State of Iowa to Indiana

 Indiana sits, as its motto claims, at “the crossroads of America.”
 It borders Lake Michigan and the state of Michigan to the north, Ohio to the east, Kentucky to the south, and Illinois to the west, making it an integral part of the American Midwest.